Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The Proposed Algorithm

-These bounds ensure not only that the new district has population deviation below $D$, but that it will be possible for future iterations to generate valid districts out of $\widetilde{G}_i$.
+These bounds also ensure that it will be possible for future iterations to generate valid districts out of $\widetilde{G}_i$.
 If $\pop(V_i)\not\in[P_i^-,P_i^+]$, then the entire redistricting plan is rejected and the sampling process begins again.
-While the rate of rejection varies by map and by iteration, we generally encounter acceptance rates between 5\% and 30\%, which are not so low as to make sampling from large maps intractable.
-Algorithm~\ref{algo:split} details the steps of the splitting procedure, where we take $\widetilde{G}_0 = G$ at the first iteration.
+While the rate of rejection varies by map and by iteration, we generally encounter acceptance rates at each iteration between 5\% and 30\%, which are not so low as to make sampling from large maps intractable.
+Algorithm~\ref{algo:split} details the steps of the splitting procedure, where at the first iteration we take $\widetilde{G}_0 = G$.